-Employment-related support: In case an employee has contracted the virus or must stay in quarantine due to being in close contact with another family member with the virus or a contact person, the doctor will issue a sick-leave certificate B, which will be paid for by the state in accordance with the applicable regulations.
+Employment: In case an employee has contracted the virus or must stay in quarantine due to being in close contact with another family member with the virus or a contact person, the doctor will issue a sick-leave certificate B, which will be paid for by the state in accordance with the applicable regulations.

-The law "On measures for the Prevention and Suppression of Threat to the State and Its Consequences Due to the Spread of COVID-19" also provides for several additional amendments in relation to delayed fulfilment of civil law obligations, including:
+The law "On measures for prevention of national threat and overcoming of consequences related to the spread of COVID-19". also provides for several additional amendments in relation to delayed fulfilment of civil law obligations, including:

-- Until 1 September 2020, creditors will not have the right to submit applications for the insolvency of a legal entity on the basis of criteria set out in Article 57, Points 1 to 4 of Insolvency Law; - The term for exercising commercial pledge rights has been extended from 30 to 60 days; - From now on, the time period for voluntary enforcement of a court judgement will not be longer than 60 days from the entry into force of the decision (instead of 10 days as it was before);
+- Until 1 September 2020, creditors will not have the right to submit applications for the insolvency of a legal entity on the basis of criteria set out in Article 57, Points 1 to 4 of Insolvency Law; - The term for exercising commercial pledge rights will be extended from 30 to 60 days;

-- A minimum limit of 60 days has been set for undisputed enforcement of obligations meaning that before creditor can turn to the court with the respective application, a 60-day term shall be observed (the debtor must receive a 60-day prior notice).
+- From now on, the time period for voluntary enforcement of a court judgement will not be longer than 60 days from the entry into force of the decision (instead of 10 days as it was before); - A minimum limit of 60 days has been set for undisputed enforcement of obligations meaning that before creditor can turn to the court with the respective application, a 60-day term shall be observed (the debtor must receive a 60-day prior notice).
 If the creditor fails to comply with this term, the judge may decide to reject the application; - A minimum limit of 60 days has been set for settlement of a debt.
 Debtor must be awarded 60 days for the fulfilment of the debt.

-Prior to turning to a sworn notary in order to apply for a notarial deed for debt recovery, creditor will have to observe a 60-day term from the date the debtor's payment obligation is due.
+From now on, prior to turning to a sworn notary in order to apply for a notarial deed for debt recovery, creditor will have to observe a 60-day term from the date the debtor's payment obligation is due.

-Starting from 1 April 2020 until 1 September 2020, the default interest for the delay of performance of civil law obligations shall not exceed the statutory interest as prescribed by law
+Starting from 1 April 2020 until 1 September 2020 the contractual interest may no longer exceed the mandatory interest set by law.

-From 12 March 2020 until 1 July 2020, the running of the statute of limitations for statutory obligations has been suspended.
-The specific period shall be deducted from the calculation of the limitation period.
+From 12 March 2020 until 1 July 2020 the normal flow of the statute of limitations in contractual matters.
+The afore mentioned time period shall be excluded from the calculated period of statute of limitations.